lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Verse 3.** *From the rising of the sun unto the going down of the same.* That is everywhere, from east to west.
 These western parts of the world are particularly prophesied of to enjoy the worship of God after the Jews which were in the east; and these islands of ours that lie in the sea, into which the sun is said to go down, which is an expression of the old Greek poets; and the prophet here useth such a word in the Hebrew, where the west is called, according to the vulgar conceit, the sunset, or the sun's going down, or going in.— *Samuel Torshell,* 1641.

-**Verses 4-5.** The LORD is high...The LORD our God dwelleth on high.
+**Verses 4-5.** The LORD is high...
+The LORD our God dwelleth on high.
 But how *high* is he? *Answer*

-1\.So high, that all creatures bow before him and do homage to him according to their several aptitudes and abilities.
+1\.
+So high, that all creatures bow before him and do homage to him according to their several aptitudes and abilities.
 John brings them all in, attributing to him the crown of glory, putting it from themselves, but setting it upon his head, as a royalty due only to him.
 (Re 5:13)

 (a) Some by way of subjection, stooping to him: angels and saints worship him, acknowledging his highness, by denying their own, but setting up his will as their supreme law and excellency.